Obesity — A Matter of Life and Death

 - You complete all required pre-operative testing

-For additional information about weight-loss surgery at TMC, read some commonly asked questions and attend one of our educational seminars.
-You can also contact speak to the weight-loss surgery coordinator at 903-416-4180.
+For additional information about weight-loss surgery at TMC, read some commonly asked questions.
+You can also speak to the weight-loss surgery coordinator at 903-416-4477.

 Individual results may vary.
 There are risks associated with any surgical procedure.
 Talk with your doctor about these risks to find out if bariatric surgery is right for you.